01 of 05

 Canoes and Boat Dock at Hunting Creek Lake

-You can rent canoes at the boat dock at the lake at Cunningham Falls State Park.
+You can rent boats at the boat dock at the lake at Cunningham Falls State Park during the Sumer months.
 Boaters with private crafts can launch for a small fee, but note that the park does not permit gasoline-powered motors on the lake.